Why Study in the USA

 Diversity and Variety

 The United States offers variety.

-There is a wide range of schools, countless areas of study and specialty degrees.
+There is a wide range of schools, countless areas of study, and specialty degrees.
 If you are interested in studying business, you are not relegated to just general study, but can choose from many concentrations: accounting, marketing, international business, business management, business administration, or finance.
 (There are many more!)
-This type of specialty study is available at the undergraduate, graduate and doctorate level, too.
+This type of specialty study is available at the undergraduate, graduate, and doctorate levels, too.